 June Bee Jamboree

-Saturday, June 24
+Saturday, June 22nd

 Get a buzz on at EFM’s June Bee Jamboree.
 This sweet celebration features everything from bee keeping demonstrations, to honey tastings, a bumble bee tea party and parade.
 Kids are encouraged to wear bee costumes!!
 ‘Bee All that You Can Bee’ at EFM’s June Bee Jamboree — how sweet it is!!

-265th Birthday Celebration
+267th Birthday Celebration

-Saturday, July 29
+Saturday, July 20th

-The Valley’s hottest veggie race returns for its 11th year!
+The Valley’s hottest veggie race returns for its 13th year!
 Get ready to squash the competition in this fun and zany race.
 Entry fee $5 – includes your choice of zucchini, wheels & axles, commemorative racing necklace, and access to carving tools and accessories with expert assistance from the Zuke 500 Pit Crew.
-Carving period 9 am – 10:45 am.
+Carving from 9 am – 10:45 am.
 Race begins at 11:00 am.
 Prizes will be awarded for the fastest car in each category: Sports Car, Mid-Size and Monster Truck.
 Cars may be pre-carved but wheels must be attached directly to zucchini.
 Chassis or platforms of any sort are strictly prohibited.
 Don’t forget to visit the Zucchini 500 photo station where you can snap a pic of your friends or family in a zucchini car!

-Saturday, August 5
+Saturday, August 3rd

-Saturday, August 19
+Saturday, August 17th

-Saturday, September 9
+Saturday, September 7th

 Chile Pepper Day

-Saturday, September 16
+Saturday, September 21st

 It’s HOT-HOT-HOT!
-Peppers are in their prime in September and there are an amazing number of sweet and hot varieties available from EFM vendors.
+Peppers are in their prime in mid-September and there are an amazing number of sweet and hot varieties available from EFM vendors.
 Popular in Central America for thousands of years, peppers are now a favorite of many local chefs and home cooks.
 Just ask EFM’s produce farmers about how different varieties can add flavor and often a bit of a kick to recipes.

 And if you can take the heat, join other fire-eaters at EFM’s infamous “10 Deadly Peppers” Hot Pepper Eating Competition to test how hot you can go!
-To register for the competition, click here

 Eat – Drink – Stink at Easton’s stinkiest culinary festival of the year!
 EFM vendors will be there all day on Saturday offering up some garlic specialties and award-winning varieties of garlic from EFM’s produce farmers.
 It’s a stinkin’ good time with lots of garlic-infused food, music and chef demos – and don’t forget to vote for your favorite garlic variety in the Garlic Growers’ Contest!

-Saturday, October 21
+Saturday, October 19th

 PA BACON FEST!

-Saturday, November 4th, 10:00 am – 6:00 pm (Bacon Fest continues for a second day on Sunday, November 5th)
+Saturday, November 2nd, 10am – 6pm (Bacon Fest continues for a second day on Sunday, November 3rd)